perry-mitchell/webdav-client/README.md

 This WebDAV client library is designed to provide an improved API for low-level WebDAV integration.
 This client uses `window.fetch` when available in the browser.

+WebDAV client is compatible with NodeJS version 4 (latest minor) and newer.
+It is also compatible with Webpack when bundling, but not all features can be guaranteed to work (filesystem, streams etc.).
+Polyfilling for different browsers is almost always the consumer's responsibility.

 Please read our [contribution guide](CONTRIBUTING.md) if you plan on making an issue or PR.

 ## Installation